 - Encouraging a more active lifestyle including exercise and everyday household activities.

-- (If care receiver is bedridden) Encouraging them to be seated during eating and to excrete in the toilet instead of doing everything in bed.
+- (If the care receiver is bedridden) Encouraging them to be seated during eating and to excrete in the toilet instead of doing everything in bed.

 - Practising good hygiene and keeping all parts of the care receiver’s body clean.